bsoe003/hackQ/README.md

 This will generate temporary URL for public to see.

 ## Loading Sample Data
-For the purpose of development, sample data can be loaded by:
+For the purpose of development, sample data can be loaded with following command while MongoDB server is running:
 ```
 node ./samples/loadData.js
 ```